 - Verify functionality of the circuitry using oscilloscope. - Using the signal generator with 1/100 divider, apply sinusoidal signal to the input of amplification cascade.
 Find dependency of the voltage gain V{out}/V{in} and the phase shift between V{in} and V{out} on signal frequency.
 Plot the measured dependencies.
-Compare them with theoretical (derive equations of theoretical dependences and plot corresponding charts).
+Compare them with theoretical.